ferrannadeu/indelsClassification/README.md

 ### Run instructions

-For a detailed explanation see the *indelsClassification.html* Rmarkdown document.
+For a detailed explanation see the *indelsClassification.html* R Markdown document.

 Briefly, in your R script: